Tank Johnson

-Terry "Tank" Johnson (born December 7, 1981) is a former American professional football defensive tackle in the NFL for the Chicago Bears, Dallas Cowboys and Cincinnati Bengals.
-He was drafted by the Chicago Bears in the second round of the 2004 NFL Draft.
-He played college football at Washington.
+Terry "Tank" Johnson (born December 7, 1981) is an American former professional football player who was a defensive tackle in the National Football League (NFL) for the Chicago Bears, Dallas Cowboys and Cincinnati Bengals.
+He was selected by the Bears in the second round of the 2004 NFL draft.
+He played college football for the Washington Huskies.

-Early years
+Early life

 Johnson was born in Gary, Indiana.
 His father moved him to Arizona when he was six years old.
 He attended McClintock High School in Tempe, Arizona, where he had a B-plus grade average.
 As a senior, he had 21 receptions, 211 yards, 4 touchdowns, 47 tackles, 3 sacks and 3 forced fumbles.
 He was two-time All-city and All-region honoree.

 In basketball, he received Pepperdine Prep All-American honors as a senior.
 In volleyball, he received All-state, All-region and All-city honors.

 College career

 Johnson accepted a football scholarship from the University of Washington.
 He originally was recruited to play tight end.
 As a freshman he was suspended as a partial qualifier.

 As a sophomore, he was converted into a defensive tackle.
 He appeared in 10 games as a backup, making 4 tackles (one for loss).
 He missed the fifth game against UCLA with a sore knee.

 As a junior, he started 11 out of 13 games at defensive tackle.
 He registered 25 tackles (9.5 for loss), 5 sacks, one interception (returned for a touchdown) and one forced fumble.
 He contributed to a defense that ranked 11th in the nation with 97.7 rushing yards allowed per game.

 As a senior, he started 12 games at both defensive tackle and defensive end.
 He posted 35 tackles, 10 sacks (led the team), 18.5 tackles for loss (led the team), one forced fumble and one fumble recovery (scored a touchdown).

 He finished his college career with 23 starts out of 35 games, collecting 64 tackles (29 for loss), 15 sacks, one interception, 2 passes defensed, 2 forced fumbles and one fumble recovery.